 Point F – Tesquisquiapan in the state of Querétaro.

 There is a Tesquisquiapan in SLP and another Tesquisquiapan in the state of Querétaro also.

 Not to be confused with Tesquisquiapan in the state of San Luis Potosi.

 This Tesquisquiapan is another beautiful Pueblo Magico known for the pleasant climate, thermal hot springs, plus wine and handcrafted cheese.
-It was founded in 1551.
+The town was founded in 1551.

 We stayed 3 days in Tesquisquiapan at a lovely pet friendly Airbnb.

-It was a beautiful old house with a huge yard!
+It is a beautiful old house with a huge yard!
 A great place for families and pets.

 The town’s main square called Plaza de Miguel Hidalgo.